SaraHoxha/lds-dw-modelling/README.md

  - Assignment 6, 6a - 9a
  - **Purpose**: This folder containes the all the SSIS packages in one Visual Studio solution.
  -  `Data Uploading.dtsx`: SSIS package that duplicates each table without the records, renaming them as TABLENAME_SSIS and populates the new set of tables with 10% of the data in the original tables.
+ -  `Query_6.dtsx`: SSIS package that implements query 6a.
+ -  `Query_7.dtsx`: SSIS package that implements query 7a.
+ -  `Query_8.dtsx`: SSIS package that implements query 8a.
+ -  `Query_9.dtsx`: SSIS package that implements query 9a.